ryantonini/RenderFarm_Perf/README.md

     ./run.sh

  to execute the application.
-This script may be passed any arguments that were specified in the requirements file.
+This script may be passed any arguments that are specified in entry.py file.

  Note